LollosoSi/bruxism-detector/README.md

 ---------------

 ## **What to expect**
-- Monitor your night sessions: the program logs `Clenching`, `Button`, `Beep` and `Alarm` events with timestamps
+- Monitor your night sessions: the program logs `Clenching`, `Button`, `Beep` and `Alarm` events with timestamps in csv files.
-- Raw data: all SVM results (clenching/not clenching) are logged with timestamps in a `<date>_RAW.csv` file so you can elaborate them later and make a better detection algorithm
+- Raw data: all SVM results (clenching/not clenching) are logged with timestamps in a `<date>_RAW.csv` file so you can elaborate them later and make a better detection algorithm.
-- A really bad graph if you wish to see one.
-Use `data/RECORDINGS/generator.jar`
+- A graph if you wish to see one.
+Use `data/RECORDINGS/generator.jar`.
+- A csv summary of your collected data.
+Use `data/RECORDINGS/generator.jar`.
 - Beeps and alarms in case clenching is detected.
-[Configurable](https://github.com/LollosoSi/bruxism-detector#changing-detection-settings)
+[Configurable](https://github.com/LollosoSi/bruxism-detector#changing-detection-settings).

 ## What **NOT** to expect
 - Magic